 - Hotel Noum Osaka ($$) – A cute modern hotel located one station away from Osaka-Umeda station.

 - Umedaholic ($$) – Small hotel near Osaka-Umeda station and close to the city center.

 - Guesthouse Ten-roku ($) – Female-only dorm, perfect for solo travelers who are looking to save on accommodations.

 Things to do in Osaka

-Alright, here are the things I enjoyed doing in Osaka:
+Alright, now that you know all about traveling to Osaka, here are the things I enjoyed doing in Osaka: